zzzprojects/learn-orm/tutorials/net-core-3-x/local-tools.md

 You can also install it as a global tool in a custom location (also known as a tool-path tool).

  - The tool binaries are installed in a location that you specify.
- - You can invoke the tool from the installation directory or by providing the directory with the command name or by adding the directory to the `PATH` environment variable.
+ - You can invoke the tool from the installation directory or provide the directory with the command name or by adding the directory to the `PATH` environment variable.

 ## Local Tool